Edwardstong/Investigate_Calorie_In_Recipies/README.md

 -**rating: The rating given to the recipe**

-By exploring these features, we aim to uncover what defines high-calorie recipes and how they differ from lower-calorie alternatives.
-Highly rated recipes (those with a average rating >=4.0) tends to have more calories than their counterparts with average rating <4.0

-Whether a recipe is highly rated or not (if it has an average rating >=4.0) does not affect the calories of the recipe.</p>
+## Data Cleaning and Exploratory Data Analysis
+### Data Cleaning Process
+1. Left merge the recipes and interactions datasets together.
+2.In the merged dataset, fill all ratings of 0 with np.nan 3.Find the average rating per recipe, as a Series.
+4.Add this Series containing the average rating per recipe back to the recipes dataset